paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 ---
 _This article is [also available in Portuguese][pt-BR]{hreflang="pt-BR" rel="alternate external"}_

-With an escalating national debt, the talk at this month's party conferences is one of cuts in public spending and smaller, more efficient government.
+With an escalating national debt, the talk at this month’s party conferences is one of cuts in public spending and smaller, more efficient government.
 I believe one clear way of achieving this would be to introduce a single unified brand across government.

 There are currently 24 ministerial departments and thousands of executive agencies, commissions, and authorities, each using different logos and identity packages.
 Numerous reorganisations under Gordon Brown have meant further identities, websites and publicity materials have been produced or made redundant.
 Not only do we have a government that appears fragmented and disorganised, but also one where successive change is expensive and wasteful.

-With a general election just months away, we can expect more of the same, especially when the Conservative party -- widely expected to be the next party of government -- plans to reduce the overall number of ministerial departments and executive agencies.
+With a general election just months away, we can expect more of the same, especially when the Conservative party — widely expected to be the next party of government — plans to reduce the overall number of ministerial departments and executive agencies.

 I propose that any such reorganisation would be a perfect opportunity to rethink how the executive communicates with the public.
 If we want to reduce bureaucracy and simplify government, then we should also think about it being represented by a single identity rather than a multitude of logos.